craftcms/gatsby-source-craft/README.md

 With `looseInterfaces` enabled, each result object will list the properties available across *all* types.
 The benefit is you can further limit the query scope by a more specific property.
 You might search all objects by price, for example, and end up with books and bicycles as results.

 - **books**
-  - cover
-  - pageCount
   - isbn
   - price
   - numGears
-  - brakeType
   - beakShape
   - nestingLocation
 - **bicycles**
-  - cover
-  - pageCount
   - isbn
   - price
   - numGears
-  - brakeType
   - beakShape
   - nestingLocation
 - **birds**
-  - cover
-  - pageCount
   - isbn
   - price
   - numGears
-  - brakeType
   - beakShape
   - nestingLocation

 The downside is that each result may be more confusing to look at.
-Birds will have brake types, bicycles will have nesting locations, and books will have beak shapes—which does not reflect the nature of reality.
+Birds will have ISBNs, bicycles will have nesting locations, and books will have beak shapes—which does not reflect the nature of reality.
 The actual content does not change and the value of each irrelevant field would be `null`, but each type would include every other type’s properties.

+**This is only true for interfaces that share a specific type, not *all* interfaces in Craft’s schema.** In more practical terms, a normal section entry could have a misleading `structureId` property—but an asset would not.

 > ⚠️ Filtering by a non-existent field [can result in unexpected behavior](https://www.gatsbyjs.com/docs/query-filters/#nulls-and-partial-paths).
 Make sure your other filter fields narrow the results down to a set of results that actually implement the field you’re filtering against.